Where is Camp Located?

 What are the policies on tobacco, alcohol, and drugs at camp?

 Your two most important jobs at camp are keeping campers safe and serving as a positive role model.
 As such, tobacco, alcohol and drugs are absolutely forbidden at camp.
-Any staff member possessing or using any of these substances at camp will be fired immediately.
+Any staff member possessing or using any of these substances at camp will be terminated from their position.
 If you’re in the habit of using any of these substances on a daily/regular basis, summer camp is not a good fit for you.

 What kind of kids will I be working with?